32

 • Have lived in the canton of Vaud for at least 2 years, including the year preceding the application

-• Speak and write in French (A2 written/B1 oral certificates)
+• Speaking and writing in French (A2 written/B1 oral certificates)

-• Have not received any social assistance in the 3 years preceding the application
+• Not to have received any social assistance in the 3 years preceding the application

 • Paying your taxes

-• Good knowledge of geography, history, social and political issues in Switzerland, the Canton and at the local level
+• Good knowledge of Swiss, cantonal and local geography, history, social and political issues

 cours de français